 3. The National Leadership Forum

-After decades of instability, Somalia is currently undertaking a process of state ‘re-formation’.
+After decades of instability, Somalia has been undertaking a process of state ‘re-formation’.
 Following years of civil war and two transitional governments, the Federal Government of Somalia (FGS) was inaugurated in 2012 with a mandate ending in 2016.
 With limited time before elections in 2016, the FGS focussed on what needed to be done to fulfil the provisions of the Provisional Constitution on constitutional review as well as the establishment of federal administrations/states and requisite state institutions across Somalia.
 These goals were in line with the governments Vision 2016 – which outlined the government’s priorities, including reviewing the provisional constitution, forming regional administrations, and establishing democracy across Somalia.

 In 2010, HD held a roundtable to help Somali and international actors overcome obstacles to humanitarian access by bringing them together with humanitarian actors who had operated under similar constraints in Afghanistan.
 The roundtable not only promoted an exchange of ideas, it also served to improve understanding between representatives from Somaliland and the rest of Somalia, who had rarely interacted.